 Bowel cancer screening campaign

-Cancer Research UK (CRUK) and Public Health England (PHE) will carry out a regional Be Clear on Cancer campaign across the North West of England to increase participation of 60-74 year olds in the NHS Bowel Cancer Screening Programme.
-The pilot campaign will run from 9 January to 2 April 2017, with the aim of raising awareness and uptake of bowel cancer screening amongst the eligible population.
+Cancer Research UK (CRUK) and Public Health England (PHE) carred out a regional Be Clear on Cancer campaign across the North West of England to increase participation of 60-74 year olds in the NHS Bowel Cancer Screening Programme.
+The pilot campaign ran from 9th January to 2nd April 2017, with the aim of raising awareness and uptake of bowel cancer screening amongst the eligible population.

-On this page you will find essential information about the campaign, including a briefing sheet designed to provide an overview of the activity and support key groups during the campaign.
-This content is intended for health care professionals and those who work in the community promoting cancer information.
-A separate webpage has been set up for the public to provide them with information on the campaign.
+This pilot has now finished, however you can still find the campaign information on this page, including a briefing sheet designed to provide an overview of the activity and support key groups during the campaign.
+This content was intended for health care professionals and those who work in the community promoting cancer information.

 Essential information about this campaign